Monitoring AWS Managed Service Kafka

 • Does the target AWS MSK server uses all the physical, buffer and cached memory allocated to it?

-• Does each partition managed by the controller is active and running?
+• Is each partition managed by the controller active and running?

 • Are there any issues in the broker's connection to the consumer?

-• Does the request from the consumer to the broker and response from the broker to the consumer waits in the queue for a long time?
+• Is the request from consumer to broker and response from the broker to the consumer waits in the queue for a long time?

-• Does the CPU usage of each cluster in the target server is too high leading to sudden spikes in CPU usage?
+• Is the CPU usage of each cluster in the target server too high leading to sudden spikes?

-• Does the request from the consumer to the follower and response from the follower to the consumer waits in the queue for a long time?
+• Is the request from consumer to follower and response from follower to consumer waits in the queue for a long time?

-• Are the network transmitting/receiving errors for the broker is too high?
+• Are the network transmitting/receiving errors for the broker too high?

-• Does the request from the consumer to the producer and response from the producer to the consumer waits in the queue for a long time?
+• Is the request from consumer to producer and response from producer to consumer waits in the queue for a long time?

-• Does the average fetch throttle time taken for each request raised by the consumer is too high?
+• Is the average fetch throttle time taken for each request too high?

-• Does the message conversion and data transaction between the brokers are stable enough for the target AWS Managed Service Kafka to communicate efficiently?
+• Is the message conversion and data transaction between the brokers stable enough for the target AWS Managed Service Kafka to communicate efficiently?

-• Does the health and availability status of each volume used by the EC2 instances in the monitored region is sufficient?
+• Is the health and availability status of each volume used by the EC2 instances in the monitored region sufficient?

-• Is the client’s connection to Zookeeper server is stable?
+• Is the client’s connection to Zookeeper server stable?

-• Is the network connectivity for the broker is stable enough for executing the Kafka operations?
+• Is the network connectivity for the broker stable enough for executing the Kafka operations?